-This fact sheet was written as part of Rural Tax Education a national effort including Cooperative Extension programs at participating land-grant universities to provide income tax education materials to farmers, ranchers, and other agricultural producers.
-For a list of universities involved, other fact sheets and additional information related to agricultural income tax please see RuralTax.org.
+This fact sheet was written as part of Rural Tax Education, a national effort including Cooperative Extension programs at participating land-grant universities to provide income tax education materials to farmers, ranchers, and other agricultural producers.
+For a list of universities involved, other fact sheets, and additional information related to agricultural income tax, please see RuralTax.org.

 Additionally, many states and universities have a guide or checklist for starting a business.
 These guides often include both state and federal guidelines.
-Check with your individual state department of revenue, with your University Extension Service, as well as with the IRS.
+Check with your individual state department of revenue, your University Extension Service, and the IRS.